kubernetes/community/keps/sig-node/draft-20180702-pod-restartpolicy-to-restart-whole-pod.md

 For example, if init containers are used to verify, initialize and if necessary restore from backup the data for some persistent services, then restarting the pod when any of its regular containers crash or restart would make sure that the data is always consistent and ready before the regular containers are started or restarted.
 This can make the services more self-managed.
 It can also enhance the reach of the init containers into many other use-cases where they cannot be used right now.

-Many other use-cases are documented in the [upstream issue](issue).
+Many other use-cases are documented in the [upstream issue][issue].

 ## Proposal